Running Programs on Mercury

 Mercury Accounts

-Before running any jobs on the Mercury cluster, all users must be associated with an account.
-The scheduler uses the account information to prioritize each job and ensure there is fair share usage among all users.
-If you do not know which account to use, please contact us at Research.Support@chicagobooth.edu.
+If you have not yet been assigned an account to use, please contact us at Research.Support@chicagobooth.edu.
 In the email, please let us know who is sponsoring your research on Mercury whether it be a Booth professor or a Booth research center (e.g. Kilts Center, Fama-Miller Center).

 Interactive Login